Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Appendix

 The behavior of the different $X^A_{\rm max}$ is then parameterized with just the three parameters $X_0$, $D_0$ and $D_1$, and the superposition assumption of Eq.~(\ref{xamxpar}) will naturally reproduce the mass dependence of $\bar{X}_{\rm max}$.
 Since simulations for different nuclei are usually available in the same energy range, we will determine the coefficients by fitting the values of $\bar{X}_{\rm max}^{p}$ and $\bar{X}_{\rm max}^{Fe}$ so as to also cover a wider range of values of $E/A$.

 We show in Fig.~\ref{fig1} (left panel) the results of simulations with H and Fe primaries for the EPOS.LHC-R hadronic model from ref.~\cite{pi25}.
 We will fit the energy range between the spectral knee at 3\,PeV up to 300\,EeV, so as to cover the energies explored with air-shower experiments.
 The results of simulations are shown with dots in the figure.
 Also shown are the fits obtained with the previous parameterizations, which lead to $X_0=774.6$\,g/cm$^2$, $D_0=56.4$\,g/cm$^2$ and $D_1=-2.3$\,g/cm$^2$.
 As one can see, the agreement is quite good in the whole energy range for both nuclei, and clearly the energy dependence of the elongation rate is responsible for the observed curvature of the different lines.
 Also shown in the figure are the expectations for He, N and Si nuclei obtained with the approach just described.
+Let us note that previously available methods, which rely on a constant elongation rate, are not able to properly fit these observables in such a wide range of energies.

 Regarding the $X_{\rm max}$ fluctuations, the simulations show that they are significantly larger than the naive expectation from the superposition model, which is $\sigma(X^A_{\rm max})\simeq \sigma(X^p_{\rm max})/\sqrt{A}$.
 This can be understood according to the so-called semi-superposition model \cite{en92} as resulting from the fact that in every interaction of a nucleus with an air molecule actually several nucleons may be wounded, besides some nuclear fragments being eventually emitted.
 This implies that the sub-showers that are produced until the point in which the original nucleus gets totally split are correlated, and hence the resulting shower cannot be considered as being a superposition of $A$ independent nucleon showers.
 As a consequence, the fluctuations in $X_{\rm max}$ for a heavy nucleus tend to be closer to those of lighter nuclei, being larger than the naive expectation by a factor that can be even greater than two for Fe induced showers.
 This behavior does not affect however the predictions for $\bar{X}_{\rm max}^A$, so that the relation in Eq.~(\ref{xamxpar}) is robust.